egnutv/AppOverlayHubForWebApps/README.md

 **Progress:**
 - [--- 40% Complete ---] create some input-visualizations
-- [--- 60% Complete ---] GUI with background controling and diffrent files for this
+- [--- 70% Complete ---] GUI with background controling and diffrent files for this
-- [--- 00% Complete ---] Code a testApp
+- [--- 50% Complete ---] Code a testApp
 - [--- 00% Complete ---] Code a the Timetravel Snakegame

 **Used languages:**
 JavaScript, CSS, HTML

+## April 23, 2024
+Decision that after successful completion of the project: The whole thing will become a desktop app instead of a web app.